twisted/pydoctor/docs/source/faq.rst

 and Jonathan "jml" Lange and advice and ideas from many people who hang out in #twisted on freenode.

-More recently, Maarten ter Huurne "mthuurne", took the lead.
+More recently, Maarten ter Huurne ("mth"), took the lead.
 Always backed with `numerous contributors <https://github.com/twisted/pydoctor/graphs/contributors>`_.

 Why would I use it?
 -------------------

 ``pydoctor`` is probably best suited to documenting a library that have some degree of internal subclassing.
-It also has support for `zope.interface <https://zopeinterface.readthedocs.io/en/latest/>`_, and can recognise interfaces and classes which implement such interfaces.
+It also has support for `zope.interface <https://zopeinterface.readthedocs.io/en/latest/>`_, and can recognize interfaces and classes which implement such interfaces.

 How is it different from ``sphinx-autodoc``
 -------------------------------------------